pakoti/Mikrotik_Hero/Cli-commands.md

 ## NTP Client
-how to set ntp client using command line and remember that in order to have after this command you need to reboot the system.
+how to set ntp client using command line? after this command you need to reboot the system.

     /system ntp client
     set enabled=yes server-dns-names=time.google.com,0.pool.ntp.org